jqn-development/flask_app_package_boilerplate/README.md

 ## Installation - Mac OSX

-This README assumes you are using a Mac and that you are comfortable using the Terminal.
+This README assumes you are using a Mac and that you are comfortable using the Terminal and vi.
 The `$` indicates the command should be run in a Terminal window.

 ### virtualenv